SampleEnvironment/secop-site/source/howtos/busy-sequence.rst

 * Reading a value or issuing most commands in SECoP is a plain request/reply exchange.
-* Writing a parameter (``change``) or executing a command (``do``) that may take a noticeable amount of time follows a stricter handshake: the SEC node first decides whether the request is even valid, then -- if it requires real time -- announces a transition to ``BUSY`` via an asynchronous ``update`` event to *all* activated clients, only then
+* Writing a parameter (``change``) or executing a command (``do``) that may take a noticeable amount of time follows the busy sequence: the SEC node first decides whether the request is even valid, then -- if it requires real time -- announces a transition to ``BUSY`` via an asynchronous ``update`` event to *all* activated clients, only then